richardagalvez/CudaCFD/README.md

 CudaCFD
 =======

-A repository for a software package for computational fluid dynamics simulations using CUDA on GPGPUs.
+A repository for a computational fluid dynamics simulation using CUDA on GPGPUs.